whosonfirst/go-whosonfirst-pip-v2/README.md

 ```
 ./bin/wof-pip-server -h
   -allow-extras
     	This flag is DEPRECATED.
-Please use -enable-extras instead.
+Please use the '-enable-extras' flag instead.
   -allow-geojson
     	This flag is DEPRECATED.
-Please use -enable-geojson instead.
+Please use the '-enable-geojson' flag instead.
   -cache string
     	Valid options are: gocache, fs, spatialite, sqlite.
 Note that the spatalite option is just a convenience to mirror the '-index spatialite' option. (default "gocache")
   -cache-all
     	This flag is DEPRECATED and doesn't do anything anymore.
   -candidates
     	This flag is DEPRECATED.
-Please use -enable-candidates instead.
+Please use the '-enable-candidates' flag instead.
   -enable-candidates
     	Enable the /candidates endpoint to return candidate bounding boxes (as GeoJSON) for requests.
   -enable-extras